BuildTools Pipeline

 - For baking changes, run normal and forced bake paths when relevant.

-- For package changes, run the affected package target and inspect output layout.
+- For package changes, run the affected package target and inspect output layout; for WiX/MSI changes, also verify the generated installer config/registry values or run the installer build on a host with WiX/wixl.

 - Run documentation link checks if docs changed.